daylanKifky/umap_cv/udim_cv/articles/003_python_cv_toolkit.md

     "ITK",
     "VTK"
   ],
   "description": "A comprehensive computer vision library specifically designed for medical image processing and analysis.
-The toolkit provides advanced algorithms for tumor detection, 3D reconstruction, and medical image enhancement, serving research institutions and healthcare organizations with cutting-edge image analysis capabilities.", "features": [
+The toolkit provides advanced algorithms for tumor detection, 3D reconstruction, and medical image enhancement, serving research institutions and healthcare organizations with cutting-edge image analysis capabilities.
+Also a pink elephant :)", "features": [
     "Automated tumor detection using deep learning models", "3D reconstruction from 2D medical scans",